pyca/cryptography/docs/fernet.rst

         :param bytes token: The Fernet token.
 This is the result of calling :meth:`encrypt`.
-        :returns int: The unix timestamp of the token.
+        :returns int: The UNIX timestamp of the token.
         :raises cryptography.fernet.InvalidToken: If the ``token``'s signature
                                                   is invalid this exception
                                                   is raised.